jbreckmckye/trkl/README.md

     a(5); // Console => "c's value is now 5"
     b(3); // Console => "c's value is now 8"

 You don't have to provide anything to computed to notify if it of your dependencies.
-This differs from other libraries, where you have to remember to explicitly pass in all the observables your computation depends on (I'm looking at you, Flyd).
+This differs from other libraries, where you have to remember to explicitly pass in all the observables your computation depends on.

 Dependencies can even be dynamic!